heidtJJ/Pascal-Compiler/README.md

 	.ident	"GCC: (Ubuntu 8.2.0-7ubuntu1) 8.2.0"
 	.section	.note.GNU-stack,"",@progbits
 ```
 <strong>To run the code:</strong> I used 64-bit Ubuntu 18.04 to develop.
+One must also have Yacc (bison) or Lex (flex) to 'compile the compiler'.
 There is no gurantee that the compiler will 'compile' on other platforms. <br>
 In the <a href="src">src</a> directory, execute:
 ```
 make clean